 The Distant Viewing Lab uses and develops computational techniques to analyze visual culture on a large scale.
 It develops tools, methods, and datasets that can be re-used by other researchers.
 The lab engages closely with critical cultural and data studies, aiming to make explicit the interpretive act of algorithmic logic.
-The Lab is directed by Taylor Arnold and Lauren Tilton and located at the University of Richmond.
+The Lab is directed by Taylor Arnold and Lauren Tilton.

 For the theoretical underpinnings of the lab, see the following paper:

-"Distant Viewing: Analyzing Large Visual Corpora.
+"Distant Viewing: Analyzing Large Visual Corpora."